-Hunter is a native of Florence, S.C., a veteran of the U.S. Army and graduate of Georgia State University where he majored in Film and Video and minored in Psychology.
-Always an avid reader, Hunter parlayed his passion for the written word into a career as an author, playwright and film maker which has produced 11 published novels, an Off Broadway stage play for the adaptation of his novel, Married but Still Looking and a short film which he wrote and directed based on his novel, Dark Child.
+Hunter is a native of Florence, S.C. and resides in an Atlanta Suburb.
+He is a veteran of the U.S. Army and graduate of Georgia State University where he majored in Film and Video and minored in Psychology.
+Always an avid reader, Hunter parlayed his passion for the written word into a career as an author, playwright and filmmaker which has produced 11 published novels, an Off Broadway stage play for the adaptation of his novel, Married but Still Looking and a short film which he wrote and directed based on his novel, Dark Child.

-Hunter lives in a suburb of Atlanta.
-He is the founder of The Hearts of Men Foundation, Inc., through which he mentors and provides meaningful opportunities for underprivileged and at risk teens.
+FOUNDATION On the philanthropic side, Travis founded The Hearts of Men Foundation, Inc., through which he mentors and provides meaningful opportunities for underprivileged and at risk teens.